Where is Saint Joseph’s College?

 We offer more than 40 academic programs, including majors in accounting, biology, biochemistry, business administration, business and sports management, chemistry, classics, communications, criminal justice, elementary education, English, environmental science, environmental studies, exercise science, finance, fine arts, health & wellness promotion, history, human resource management, international business, marine science, marketing, management, math, nursing, philosophy, physical education, political science, psychology, sociology, sports management, theology and writing & publishing.

 Communication majors can choose to concentrate in journalism/public relations, new media, business communications or sports communications.
 Students in biology, chemistry, English, history, and math can choose to minor in secondary education and then get certified as a high school teacher in that field.
-Partnership programs include tracks for pre-pharmacy, pre-physician assistant and pre-optometry.
+Partnership programs include tracks for pre-physician assistant and pre-optometry.

 The college offers minors in art, biology, business administration, Catholic studies, chemistry, classics, communications, English, environmental science, gender studies, history, journalism, marine science, math, philosophy, political science, psychology, secondary education, sociology, sports management, sustainability studies, theology and writing.